harvester/harvester/enhancements/20240304-usb-host-passthrough.md

 ![](./20240304-usb-passthrough/02.png)

 Regarding the resource and API path in harvester, it should be `devices.harvesterhci.io.pcidevices` and `v1/harvester/devices.harvesterhci.io.pcidevices`.

+### Limitation

+1. Don't support live migration since USB device is bound to the specified node.
+2. Don't support hot plug, please see [reference](https://github.com/kubevirt/kubevirt/issues/11979).

 ### Test plan